Tick-borne encephalitis: Epidemiology

 As of 2011, the disease was most common in Central and Eastern Europe, and Northern Asia.
 About ten to twelve thousand cases are documented a year but the rates vary widely from one region to another.
 Most of the variation has been the result of variation in host population, particularly that of deer.
 In Austria, an extensive vaccination program since the 1970s reduced the incidence in 2013 by roughly 85%.

 In Germany, during the 2010s, there have been a minimum of 95 (2012) and a maximum of 584 cases (2018) of TBE (or FSME as it is known in German).
 More than half of the reported cases from 2019 had meningitis, encephalitis, or myelitis.
 The risk of infection was noted to be increasing with age, especially in people older than 40 years, and it was greater in men than in women.
 Most cases were acquired in Bavaria (46%) and Baden-Württemberg (37%), much less in Saxony, Hesse, Lower Saxony, and other states.
 Altogether 164 Landkreise are designated TBE-risk areas, including all of Baden-Württemberg except for the city of Heilbronn.

+In Czech Republic, a reported 10 year record was reached in 2025, with a low average vaccination rate estimated at 40% of the population having received at least a dose (a 3 doses protocol is normally considered necessary for effectiveness).

 In Sweden, most cases of TBE occur in a band running from Stockholm to the west, especially around lakes and the nearby region of the Baltic sea.
 It reflects the greater population involved in outdoor activities in these areas.
 Overall, for Europe, the estimated risk is roughly 1 case per 10,000 human-months of woodland activity.
 In some regions of Russia and Slovenia, the prevalence of cases can be as high as 70 cases per 100,000 people per year.
 Travelers to endemic regions do not often become cases, with only 8 cases reported among U.S. travelers returning from Eurasia between 2000 and 2017, a rate so low that as of 2020 the U.S. Centers for Disease Control and Prevention recommended vaccination only for those who will be extensively exposed in high risk areas.

+Influence of climate change

+Warming temperatures caused by climate change increase the expansion of tick populations and lengthen their active seasons which in turn increase the prevalence and geographical range of tick-borne diseases.
+In Europe, expansion of tick-borne diseases to the north due to climate change has already been observed, especially for Lyme disease and tick-borne encephalitis.
+Ixodes ricinus is predicted to become 5–7% more prevalent on livestock farms in Great Britain, depending on the extent of future climate change.